mctrl-io/mctrl/markdown-pages/about.md

 &nbsp;

 Presently I'm working as a Research Assistant at the [Usable Security and Privacy group of Bundeswehr University](https://www.unibw.de/usable-security-and-privacy/) in Munich and am responsible for the BehaVR lab, along with supervision on topics ranging from VR/AR to gaze interaction, motion tracking and machine learning.

+&nbsp;